2KAbhishek/utils.nvim/README.md

 - `picker`: a module providing abstractions over various picker providers, supports `telescope`, `fzf_lua`, and `snacks`.
 - `cache`: a module for caching data and managing cache files.
+- `notification`: a module for simplifying notification queues.
 - `shell`: a module for executing shell commands and opening URLs, files.
-- `json`: a module for handling JSON data, like safe decoding.
-- `time`: a module for converting timestamps to human-readable formats.

 ### Functions

 Below is a list of all the functions provided by `utils.nvim`.